finbourne/lusid-sdk-java-preview/sdk/docs/TransactionPortfoliosApi.md

 # **getHoldingsWithOrders**
 > VersionedResourceListOfPortfolioHolding getHoldingsWithOrders(scope, code, effectiveAt, asAt, filter, propertyKeys, byTaxlots)

-[EXPERIMENTAL] Get holdings with orders
+[EXPERIMENTAL] GetHoldingsWithOrders: Get holdings with orders

 Get the holdings of a transaction portfolio.
 Create virtual holdings for any outstanding orders,  and account for order state/fulfillment; that is, treat outstanding orders (and related records) as  if they had been realised at moment of query.